 Spring Phosphorus Results

-The 2016 spring phosphorus value for Long Lake is 5.8 µg/L, which is well below the Provincial Water Quality Objective of 20.0 µg/L and indicates that this lake is likely oligotrophic.
+The 2017 spring phosphorus value for Long Lake is 8.1 µg/L. The average total spring phosphorus for Long Lake since 2001 is 7.41 µg/L which is well below the Provincial Water Quality Objective of 20.0 µg/L and indicates that this lake is likely oligotrophic.

-For more detailed information, download the graph illustrating the spring phosphorus levels in Long Lake from 2001 to 2016 (PDF 172 KB).
+For more detailed information, download the graph illustrating the spring phosphorus levels in Long Lake from 2001-2017 (PDF 172 KB).

 Download or print a detailed copy of the Long Lake Report Card, which outlines the characteristics and water quality of Long Lake ( PDF 76.4 KB)

 Long Lake has 866 permanent residents and 217 seasonal/recreational residents.